Air War: Operation Rolling Thunder

 In February 1965 a plan for an eight-week air campaign was adopted, with the code name Rolling Thunder.
 Initially the bombing was limited to targets below the 19th parallel, north of the Vietnamese Demilitarized Zone but far south of the Chinese border.
 Missions were severely limited by a requirement for approval from Washington for every target, on the timing of every attack and for the types of aircraft and ordnance to be used.
 The bombing campaign was rolled out in accordance with a doctrine of "gradualism", designed to ensure that China would have an opportunity to warn the Americans if a limit to their tolerance was being approached.

-Geographical restrictions were incrementally relaxed, although throughout 1965 greater Hanoi and the area surrounding the port city of Haiphong remained off-limits.
+Throughout the course of the campaign, central Hanoi, the major seaport at Haiphong and the Chinese border area remained off-limits.
 A thirty-mile buffer zone along the Chinese frontier was also proscribed.
 These regions contained the majority of North Vietnamese facilities possessing militarily strategic value.

 Why Operation Rolling Thunder Failed

-Since the inception of the operation, American military leaders had advocated targeting the North's petroleum, oil and lubricant storage areas in order to cause the North's military effort to literally grind to a halt.
-In June 1965, they were given the go-ahead and first indications were that the effort would achieve its objective.
-The CIA produced an estimate that 70% of North Vietnam's oil facilities had been destroyed.
-This proved to be only a short-term inconvenience, as Hanoi had dispersed the majority of its reserves across the country in 50-gallon drums.
+When petroleum, oil and lubricant storage areas began to be targeted in June 1965, first indications were that the effort would be effective in causing North Vietnam's war machine to literally grind to a halt.
+The CIA produced an estimate that 70% of their oil facilities had been destroyed.
+This proved to be only a short-term inconvenience, as Hanoi had dispersed the majority of its reserves across the country, often in small caches of around a hundred barrels.
 The resilience and endurance of the Vietnamese was proving to be their ultimate resource.

 On the ground, large factories in heavily populated regions were split up and scattered into caves and small villages throughout the countryside.
 In the heavily bombed region just north of the Demilitarized Zone, entire villages were moved into underground tunnel complexes.
 When North Vietnamese transportation infrastructure became the focus of bombing raids, destroyed bridges were repaired or were substituted for with dirt fords, cross-stream ferries, and pontoon or sub-surface bridges.
 When overland supply routes came under attack, freight trains and truck convoys were split into smaller units which only moved at night.